Redbu11dev/CoolHealthBar-forever/README.md

 (!)
 Rename folder to "CoolHealthBar" (!)

-/coolhealthbar or /chb to open settings menu
+/coolhealthbar or /chb to open settings menu (or click minimap button)

 Features:
 - Shows your heath and power